faridanangs/IDMedrec/blockchain/README.md

 ### MCC.sol

-This contract demonstrates how to use the MCI interface to access data from the IDMedRec smart contract.
+This contract demonstrates how to use the MCI interface to access data from the IDMedRec smart contract and Structs at MCI.sol Must same in MCC.sol.

 ```solidity
 // SPDX-License-Identifier: MIT